-The provisions of Section 185 of the Companies Act reconsigning certain restrictions with regard to the granting of loans to the director for keeping track of their working.
-The following were laid down by this section in accordance with the amendment made by the Companies (Amendment) Act, 2017:
+The provisions of Section 185 of the Companies Act rescind certain restrictions regarding the granting of loans to directors for keeping track of their work.
+This section lays down the following in accordance with the amendment made by the Companies (Amendment) Act, 2017:

-– It limits the prohibitions which are placed on the granting of loans and advances to Directors of the company or its holding company or any person who is partner of such Director or any firm or entity in which such Director or relative is a partner
+– It limits the prohibitions which are placed on the granting of loans and advances to Directors of the company or its holding company, or any person who is a partner of such Director, or any firm or entity in which such Director or relative is a partner

 - Passing of Special Resolution by the company in a General Meeting (Approval of at least 75% of the members is required),

-- Utilization of loans by borrowing company shall be solely for its principal business activities.
+- Utilization of loans by the borrowing company shall be solely for its principal business activities.

 – And the penalty provisions as set out under Section 185(4) of the Companies Act, in addition to the company, now extend to an officer in default of the company (which would include any Director, Manager or KMP or any person in line with whose directions BODs [Board of Directors] of the company are accustomed to act).